monateja9999/deep_learning_and_its_applications/README.md

-# Deep Learning and it's Applications under Prof. Yue Zhao
+# Deep Learning and it's Applications